 A 7-Week Executive Survey Course for Medical Product Donation Professionals

-PQMD has condensed key elements of a Master’s in Public Health curriculum to create a comprehensive Executive Survey Course on global development essentials for professionals working with medical product donation programs.
+PQMD has condensed key elements of a Master’s in Public Health curriculum to create a comprehensive Executive Survey Course on global development essentials for professionals working with medical product donation programs or other means of international development assistance.
 PQMD is currently enrolling its next cohort of participants.

 YOU send life-saving medical products to people in need.